vercel/next.js/UPGRADING.md

 Usage of [`fork-ts-checker-webpack-plugin`](https://github.com/Realytics/fork-ts-checker-webpack-plugin/issues) should also be removed from your `next.config.js`.

+#### The `config` key is now a special export on a page

+You may no longer export a custom variable named `config` from a page (i.e. `export { config }` / `export const config ...`).
+This exported variable is now used to specify page-level Next.js configuration like Opt-in AMP and API Route features.

+You must rename a non-Next.js-purposed `config` export to something different.

 #### `next/dynamic` no longer renders "loading..." by default while loading

 Dynamic components will not render anything by default while loading.
 You can still customize this behavior by setting the `loading` property: